gregertw/packetstrap/README.md

 # ./oc get csr -o go-template='{{range .items}}{{if not .status}}{{.metadata.name}}{{"\n"}}{{end}}{{end}}' | xargs ./oc adm certificate approve
 ```

-Now you should be able to point your browser at the OpenShift console located at https://console-openshift-console.apps.test.demonstr8.net/ where test = cluster name and demonstr8.net = basedomain or $2 and $3 from your packetstrap.sh command at the start.
+Now you should be able to point your browser at the OpenShift console located at https://console-openshift-console.apps.test.demonstr8.net/ where
+test = cluster name and demonstr8.net = basedomain or $2 and $3 from your okd-strap.sh command at the start.

 If you want to enable an image registry quickly you can do that by running imageregistry.sh.
 Note that this is not meant for production use as it uses local storage.